Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

-\textbf{Defect degrees:} The defect degrees of NICT images directly influence the difficulty of enhancement, yet TAMP consistently improves image quality across all defect degrees.
-Compared to other methods, TAMP shows an average PSNR improvement of 4.89\%, 5.75\%, and 5.81\% across nine tasks for high, medium, and low defect degrees, respectively.
-This indicates that TAMP not only excels in challenging tasks but also achieves even more significant improvements in simpler tasks.
-After adaptation, these improvements with TAMP-S increased to 7.61\%, 9.24\%, and 10.05\%, meeting the more stringent demands of clinical applications.
+\textbf{Defect degrees:} The defect degrees of NICT images significantly affects enhancement difficulty, yet TAMP consistently enhances image quality across all defect degrees.
+Compared to other methods, TAMP shows an average PSNR improvement of 5.24\%, 6.55\%, and 6.98\% across nine tasks for high, mid, and low defect degrees, respectively.
+These results demonstrate that TAMP not only performs well in challenging scenarios but also achieves more substantial improvements in less demanding tasks.
+After adaptation, TAMP-S further enhances these improvements to 7.85\%, 9.90\%, and 11.00\%, demonstrating its potential for widespread clinical needs.